RikGr/blog/_posts/2024-05-15-Leveraging-Azure-Monitor-Baseline-Alerts.md

 - Azure Pipelines
 - GitHub Actions

 The repository comes with all the necessary code and templates to deploy the alerts.
-The deployment guide is very clear and easy to follow.
-For our own landing zone however, the preferred Infrastructure as Code (IaC) tool is Terraform.
+The deployment guide is clear and easy to follow.
+For our own landing zone however, the preferred Infrastructure as Code (IaC) tool is **Terraform**.
 Could I use Terraform to deploy the AMBA alerts?

 ## Transition to Terraform